-Open bounce sessions, dodgeball fun, foam pits, inflatables, and yes, trampoline after trampoline are all available here for kids.
-Open bounce sessions vary depending on the day's schedule, so check the website before going.
+Open-bounce sessions, dodgeball fun, foam pits, inflatables, and yes, trampoline after trampoline are all available here.
+Open-bounce sessions vary depending on the day's schedule, so check the website before going.
 Kids 6 and younger bounce in a separate area away that is away from bigger kids and loaded with all the same bouncy fun, including traditional bounce houses and trampolines.
 There's even a toddler time just for little ones, as well as Jump N Glow evening sessions for the bigger kids with, you guessed it, glow-in-the-dark bouncing and activities.

 3495 B Lawson Boulevard, Oceanside

 Bounce U franchises have been popping up all over in recent years, and there are several on Long Island.
 Each has slightly different hours, programs, and rates, so check the website for details.
 Times and days for open-bounce sessions vary.
 Reservations are required and should be made as far in advance as possible, especially for the popular family bounce nights and cosmic bounce sessions for kids of all ages.

 Cup O'Fun Cafe — Valley Stream